openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Wallet may want to provide to the Verifier details about its technical capabilities to allow the Verifier to generate a request that matches the technical capabilities of that Wallet.
-To enable this, the first Authorization Request can contain a `request_uri_method` parameter with the value `post` that signals to the Wallet that it can make an HTTP POST request to the Verifier's `request_uri` endpoint with information about its capabilities.
+To enable this, the Authorization Request can contain a `request_uri_method` parameter with the value `post` that signals to the Wallet that it can make an HTTP POST request to the Verifier's `request_uri` endpoint with information about its capabilities.
 The Wallet MAY continue with JAR when it receives `request_uri_method` parameter with the value `post` but does not support this feature.